 Go East (or west…or north…anywhere but Central London) Go a little further out from the livelier, more popular places and you may find yourself pleasantly surprised.
 There are some great pubs in Walthamstow, Leytonstone, Finsbury Park or Peckham to name a few.
 All have a buzzing night life at a fraction of the price of a night out in Central London, Shoreditch or Brixton.
 It’s a little quieter sure, but that gives you more space to cosy up to your date.

-But if you must stay Central…go here.
+But if you must stay Central…go here

-If you want to stay around the Central London area but you’re still broke, try Ye Olde Cheshire Cheese on Fleet Street.
+If you want to stay around the Central London area with your beer lovers but you’re still broke, try Ye Olde Cheshire Cheese on Fleet Street.
 Their entire beer range is from the Samuel Smith’s brewery in Yorkshire, a name which probably doesn’t excite most craft beer nerds, but there are certainly some dark horses in there.
 I’d highly recommend their organic wheat beer and pale ale and they have a wide range of unusual fruit infused beers.
 The beer prices are incredibly reasonable with some ales as cheap as £2.20 a pint and the place oozes character.
 The interior sprawls over 4 floors with rooms ranging from wide open spaces to intimate cosy corners.

 Beer is love and love is life